Australian-Structural-Biology-Computing/australian-structural-biology-computing.github.io/index.md

 ---
-title: Welcome to the Community for Structural Biology Computing in Australia
+title: Welcome
-toc: true
+toc: false
 sidebar: false
 datatable: true
 ---

 ## About

-Welcome!
-This website is the virtual meeting place for all users of computing for structural biology research in Australia.
-This page currently serves as a knowledge resource for use of Deep Learning methods in Structural Biology, but in time could expand to link together Cryo-EM processing and crystallographic methods.
-This page contains How-to Guides for the use of Deep Learning methods in Structural Biology as well as news items and announcements for relevant courses, meetings and information about structural biology.
+This website is the virtual meeting place for all users of **computing for structural biology research in Australia**.

+This page contains:
+- Knowledge resources for the use of deep learning methods in structural biology.
+In time, this could expand to link together Cryo-EM processing and crystallographic methods.
+- How-to Guides for the use of deep learning methods in structural biology.
+- News and announcements for relevant courses, meetings, and information about structural biology.

+This is a collective community effort.
 It can be what we make it!

 ## Join the conversation